Moppa Block Shiraz 2013 Museum Release

 The grapes were handpicked on the 7th of March, 100% de-stemmed and 100% berries fully crushed into a small three-tonne open top fermenter.
 Fermentation was conducted over 14 days with the cap being hand plunged three times per day with an occasional rack and return.
 The wine is matured with minimal racking until being bottled unfined and unfiltered.

 Appearance: Dark crimson to brick red with an impenetrable black core.

 Aroma: Sweet sour cherries, the heady vanilla bean and finely shaved dark chocolate.

-Cherry kirsch follows on the palate; deep, rich mocha and vanilla.
+Palate: Cherry kirsch follows on the palate; deep, rich mocha and vanilla.
 There’s no suggestion of pruniness or overripe fruit.
-Rather, a freshness and linearity achieved through a coil of acidity which corrals Barossa Shiraz’s natural boisterousness, keeping the wine kinetic and persistent.
-Tannins are soft; quality oak effectively frames the fruit and adds to the wine’s sophistication.
+Rather, a freshness and linearity achieved through a coil of acidity.
+Tannins are firm; quality oak effectively frames the fruit and adds to the wine’s sophistication.

 Sub Region: 100% Moppa Hill Shiraz